 Taking the bus number 1 to get to subway line 4

-Arriving at Suyu subway station that goes direct to Seoul Station
+Arriving at Suyu subway station that goes directly to Seoul Station

 Like I mentioned before, hiking in Bukhansan National Park is a perfect plan for a day trip if you live in or around Seoul or you are visiting as a tourist.
 We live in Suwon which is about an hour south of Seoul and we did the whole hike in a day without problems.